emaphp/eMapper/README.md

 <br/>
 >Step 3: Have fun

 eMapper is not ORM-oriented but type-oriented.
-Everything revolves around queries an *mapping expressions*.
+Everything revolves around queries and *mapping expressions*.
 The following examples try to give you an idea of how the data mapping engine works.

 ```php
 //by default, results are mapped to an array of arrays